sabtain93/RB_109/variable_as_pointers.md

 print_name(names)
 ```
 In the above code the local varibale `name` is being passed as an argument
 to the method `print_name`. ruby passes the copy of the refrence contained by the `names` variable to the method local varibale `arr`.
-The operations being performed on `arr` will determine wehter the object beign refrenced by `a` will be subject to mutation.
+The operations being performed on `arr` will determine wehter the object beign refrenced by `arr` will be subject to mutation.